z-felixhan/react-github-users/README.md

 MUI pulls a list of 6 random GitHub users from multiple endpoints to display their biography and hireable status.

-This program was built using Material UI and React.
+_Built using Material UI and React._

 ## **Guide**